awsdocs/amazon-lex-developer-guide/doc_source/conversation-logs-cw.md

 }
 ```

 The `intent` and `slots` fields may not appear in an entry if a missed utterance doesn't get mapped to an intent\.
+The `s3PathForAudio` field doesn't appear if audio logs are disabled or if the `inputDialogMode`field is `Text`\.

 **Note**
 The input format may change without a corresponding change in the `messageVersion`\.
 Your code should not throw an error if new fields are present\.

 You must have a role and policy set to enable Amazon Lex to write to CloudWatch Logs\.
-For more information, see [Creating an IAM Role and Policies for Conversation Logs](conversation-logs-role-and-policy.md)\.
+For more information see [Creating an IAM Role and Policies for Conversation Logs](conversation-logs-role-and-policy.md)\.